djchinia/documentation/content/en/account_management/billing/advanced_usage_reporting.md

 kind: documentation
 ---

+*Note*

+This feature is currently still in development and is changing on a day-to-day basis.
+We're enabling it on a case basis for customers interested in helping us shape the feature and with an immediate need for the raw data.

+Documentation will change as we roll out more functionality and make the data more actionable and digestable.
+For inquiries around roadmap and timelines, please reach out to your Customer Success Manager.

 ##Overview

 Administrators can access the Custom Reporting tab from the Plan & Usage section in Datadog, then navigate to: